DataBiosphere/azul/CONTRIBUTING.rst

 * We don't use trailing commas in enumerations to optimize diffs yet. [#]_

 * We avoid the use of backslash for continuing statements beyond one line.
-  Instead, we exploity the fact that Python can infer continuation if they occur in balanced constructs like brackets or parentheses.
+  Instead, we exploit the fact that Python can infer continuation if they occur in balanced constructs like brackets or parentheses.
 If necessary we introduce a a pair of parentheses around the wrapping expression.